 And if you believe, they will always be there!

-This wonderful new Kids Trail will take you through Bluebell Woods – pick up the clues at the Entrance – it’s only £1.00 per child and when the children have completed all the questions and found the fairy doors, they can take their answers to the shop to claim their prize!
+This wonderful new Kids Trail will take you through the Adventure Playground and Gardens – pick up the clues at the Entrance – it’s only £1.00 per child and when the children have completed all the questions and found the fairy doors, they can take their answers to the shop to claim their prize!

 Elf and Safety Note: All adults must be accompanied by a responsible child!

 There is a special kind of magic as you stroll beneath some of the largest and oldest trees in West Wales and discover woodland walks and trails with their abundance of wild flowers blended with ferns and unusual woodland shrubs from all over the world.
 We have added some new trails for 2015 so there’s plenty to explore!
 Unique to Picton are the Rhododendrons raised over the years by our own head gardeners and include rare species such as Myrtles, Embrothium and Eucryphia.